Skip to main content

 In 2006, as part of the Comprehensive Governmental Ethics Reform Act, the General Assembly required all municipalities to adopt ethics standards by no later than June 30, 2007.
 T.C.A. § 8-17-103 requires municipalities to adopt a code of ethics by ordinance.
 The ordinance must apply to members of all boards, commissions, authorities, corporations, and other entities created or appointed by the municipality, except the school board.
 The school board adopts its own code, and it may use a model provided by the Tennessee School Board Association.

 Pursuant to T.C.A. § 8-17-105, UT Municipal Technical Advisory Service (MTAS) developed model ethical standards for municipalities.
 Municipalities are not required to adopt the MTAS model, but if they do not, they must send a copy of the ordinance they adopt to the Tennessee Ethics Commission.
 Municipalities that adopt the MTAS model must simply notify the commission in writing that the MTAS model was adopted, along with the date of adoption.
-The MTAS model code of ethics is found here.
+The MTAS model code of ethics is linked for your convenience.

 T.C.A. § 8-17-102(b) provides that entities created by interlocal agreement under the state’s general Interlocal Cooperation Act (T.C.A. §§ 12-9-101 et seq,) or otherwise, must also adopt ethical standards.
 The agreement creating the entity must include ethics standards.
 Therefore, municipalities participating in interlocal agreements should take steps to ensure that any agreement being newly adopted includes ethics standards and those in existence are amended to include ethical standards.
 The MTAS model code of ethics can be incorporated into these agreements.